Infant Cerebral Palsy

 SPECIALIST.
 NEUROPEDIATRICS UNIT

-Childhood cerebral palsy is the most common cause of physical disability in the pediatric age.
-The prevalence in developed countries remains around 2 cases per 1,000 live newborns.
+Infantile cerebral palsy is the most common cause of physical disability in the paediatric age group.
+The prevalence in developed countries remains around 2 cases per 1,000 live births.

-In 75% of cases spasticity is the most common clinical symptom and is considered the main reason for discomfort, impaired gait and functional limitation in these patients.
+In 75% of cases, spasticity is the most frequent clinical symptom and is considered the main cause of discomfort, gait disturbance and functional limitation in these patients.

 What are the symptoms of infantile cerebral palsy?